con-j-e/akdof-monorepo-draft-0/admin/tasks/README.md

         Description = "Updates the Alaska Statewide Parcels ArcGIS Online hosted feature layer."

         # task path should be the same for all tasks in the task schedule
-        # this keeps our tasks organized in a single custom "directory" when viewed in the Task Scheduler GUI
+        # this keeps our tasks organized in a single custom folder when viewed in the Task Scheduler GUI
         TaskPath = "\akdof\"

         # parameter configuration for New-ScheduledTaskAction